 The purpose of an income statement is to summarize revenue, gains, expenses and losses on a monthly, quarterly or yearly basis.
 The income statement shows the resulting net income your business earned during that period of time.

 An income statement helps you analyze trends within your business, allowing you to forecast and plan for the future.
 Using an income statement, you can track the cost of sales during a certain period of time to determine if your expenses and prices are too high or too low.

-	In general, the information an income statement provides better prepares you to manage your cash flow.
+In general, the information an income statement provides better prepares you to manage your business cash flow.
 It would also show the sustainability of your business, and whether or not you’re on track to generate steady revenue.

 Note for corporations: